 The microorganisms in a compost heap need four primary ingredients to get going.
 The most important for a gardener, and the focus of this article, are Carbon and Nitrogen.
 (The other two are Phosphorus and Potassium.)

-The bacteria themselves are composted of carbon and nitrogen, with a ratio of 8:1 (8 units of carbon to every 1 unit of nitrogen).
-To grow and multiply, they need carbon to maintaining themselves and for energy, and nitrogen to grow proteins.
+The bacteria themselves consist of carbon and nitrogen, with a ratio of 8:1 (8 units of carbon to every 1 unit of nitrogen).
+To grow and multiply, they need carbon to maintain themselves and for energy, and nitrogen to grow proteins.

 If the C:N ratio and other conditions are right, mesophilic microorganisms, which thrive in moderate temperatures, starting breaking down the organic material in the compost, producing heat in the process.
 These microorganisms do best in temperatures of around 20 to 45 degrees centigrade.

 Mesophilic microorganisms are then replaced by thermophilic microorganisms, which thrive in high temperatures.
 The heat kills pathogens and weed seeds, and the materials rapidly breakdown, speeding up this phase of the composting process.
 (See Compost Science for a more in-depth explanation.)

 Add too much carbon and the compost process will slow down.
 If you have too much nitrogen, nitrogen will be lost in the form of ammonia (which will also lead to an unpleasant smell).